 First State Ballet Theatre—A Brief History

-First State Ballet Theatre—Delaware’s professional ballet company and the finest company in Delaware history—has written an unparalleled chapter of artistic, educational and financial achievement in Delaware dance history and is the only major Delaware performing arts company to present a statewide season with regular performances in theaters and schools in all three counties from Wilmington to the Beach.
+First State Ballet Theatre—Delaware’s professional ballet company—has written an unparalleled chapter of artistic, educational and financial achievement in Delaware dance history and is the only major Delaware performing arts company to have presented a statewide season with regular performances in theaters and schools in all three counties from Wilmington to the Beach.

-In November 1999, two months after opening the Russian Ballet Centre in Newport’s Greystone Plaza, Pasha and Kristina Kambalov asked a group of friends to serve as the board of directors for a new 501 (c)(3) ballet company and asked Robert Grenfell to lead the company.
+In November 1999, shortly after opening the Russian Ballet Centre in Newport’s Greystone Plaza, Pasha and Kristina Kambalov asked long time ballet supporters and friends to serve as the board of directors for a new 501 (c)(3) ballet school with Robert Grenfell as Board President.

-The fledgling board made two key decisions, which have guided the company to this day.
 They chose the name First State Ballet Theatre to signal that they intended to be a ballet company for the entire state and they adopted a family-friendly pricing policy to enable families to enjoy the beauty and excitement of their art form.
-They also defined a Delaware-centered mission to bring the beauty and excitement of ballet performances to audiences throughout Delaware, to provide superb ballet training and performance opportunities to aspiring Delaware dancers and to educate the Delaware dance audience of the future.

-Careful financial management enabled FSBT to accumulate a nest egg to launch a professional company in September 2008.
-They began the 2008-09 season with 10 dancers and have grown the roster every year to the current 22 dancers.
+In September 2008 they launched Delaware's only professional ballet company.
+They began the 2008-09 season with 10 dancers and have grown the roster every year to the current 24 dancers.

-Its Delaware premieres have included Giselle, A Midsummer Night’s Dream, Swan Lake and Sleeping Beauty.
+The first ballet performed was Coppélia at the University of Delaware’s Mitchell Hall in May 2000.
+Its Delaware premieres have included Giselle, A Midsummer Night’s Dream, Swan Lake, Sleeping Beauty and Romeo & Juliet.
 World premieres have included three major ballets by Viktor Plotnikov—Everlasting Arms, based on the sculpture of Charles Parks, Nonsense in the Sense of innocence and The Adventures of Pinocchio.
-In 2014 the company presented, Irene, an all-Delaware collaboration with Wilmington-based composer, guitarist and teacher Shaun Dougherty.

 First State Ballet Theatre is proud of its artistic, educational and financial achievements and looks forward to bringing the beauty and excitement of this extraordinary art form to future generations of Delawareans.